 - Set antivirus and anti-malware solutions to automatically update; conduct regular scans.

 - Only download apps from trusted vendors and sources.
 Check your app permissions and use the "rule of least privilege" to delete what you don't need or no longer use.
 Also just say "no" to privilege request that don't make sense.

 - Audit user accounts with administrative privileges and configure access controls with least privilege in mind.

 - Regularly back up data, air gap, and password-protect backup copies offline.

-- Focus on awareness and training making sure employees know who to contract when they see suspicious activity or when they believe they have been a victim of a cyber attack.
+- Focus on awareness and training making sure employees know who to contact when they see suspicious activity or when they believe they have been a victim of a cyber attack.